GaryOderNichts/re_nfpii/README.md

 Requires the [Aroma](https://github.com/wiiu-env/Aroma) environment.

 > :warning: This is still really experimental and work-in-progress!
-Check the [compatibility list](https://github.com/GaryOderNichts/re_nfpii/wiki/Compatibility-List) for working games.
-Expect potential data loss of amiibo data.
+Check the [compatibility list](https://github.com/GaryOderNichts/re_nfpii/wiki/Compatibility-List) for confirmed working games.

 re_nfpii is split into a module and a plugin.
 The module completely replaces all exports of nn_nfp and adds additional exports for configuration.
 A majority of the code tries to be accurate to what nn_nfp is doing, so don't question some of the design choices.